sirtinashe/sirtinashe/README.md

 ## WhatsApp Banking

-### About

-Welcome to WhatsApp Banking!
-This project enables seamless banking services directly within WhatsApp.
-It is designed to provide users with convenient access to essential banking operations such as fund transfers, balance inquiries, bill payments, and more—all through an intuitive and secure chat interface.

-### Features

-- **Fund Transfers**: Send money instantly to other accounts.
-- **Balance Inquiry**: Check your account balance on the go.
-- **Bill Payments**: Pay bills directly via WhatsApp.
-- **Secure Authentication**: Multi-layered security with token-based access.
-- **Transaction History**: View and track past transactions in a conversation-friendly format.

-### Getting Started

-#### Prerequisites

-- A valid WhatsApp account.
-- Registration with your bank's WhatsApp banking service.

-#### How to Use

-1. Save the bank's WhatsApp number in your phone.
-2. Send a message like "Hi" to start interacting with the banking assistant.
-3. Follow the menu prompts to complete your transactions.

-### Technologies

-- **Backend**: Built with Spring Boot for secure and efficient processing.
-- **API**: Protected with JWT and API keys.
-- **Integration**: Rasa NLU for natural language understanding.

-### Security

-- End-to-End Encryption for chat communication.
-- Token-based authentication to ensure unauthorized access is prevented.
+WhatsApp Banking enables secure and convenient banking directly within WhatsApp, offering features like instant fund transfers, real-time balance inquiries, bill payments, and transaction history access.
+Built with Spring Boot, secured by JWT and API keys, and powered by Rasa NLU, it provides a seamless, chat-based banking experience.

 ---

 Thank you for exploring the Projects Portfolio!
-For feedback or inquiries, please contact us at [support@banking.com](mailto:support@banking.com).

 <h3 align="left">Languages and Tools:</h3>